Toyota showrooms use augmented reality to let customers 'see' inside cars

 The C-HR falls into the 'small SUV' category – compact enough for city driving, but able to seat five adults comfortably.
 When we put the car through its paces, we found it ideal for just that, with smooth acceleration and a sporty design that sets it apart from the conservative looks often associated with hybrids.

-It might not be as exciting as Audi's Holoride in-car VR platform, but Audi hopes that the new AR app will help you better understand what goes on beneath that slick chassis.
+It might not be as exciting as Audi's Holoride in-car VR platform, but Toyota hopes that the new AR app will help you better understand what goes on beneath that slick chassis.